KaiweiLL/Burning-hours/README.md

 ## Note

+The datasets required for the code are listed in the data requirements and are all publicly available.

+Please be aware that this code was not crafted by a professional software developer, hence it might not exhibit the highest level of elegance or efficiency.
 This code has been processed with the assistance of a large language model for clarity and organization.
-If you encounter any issues or have questions, please contact the authors directly.
+Should you have any feedback or recommendations concerning the code, we encourage you to share them with us.
+Additionally, if you have any inquiries about the code, the data, or the analysis overall, please don't hesitate to reach out.

 ## Citation